Real-Life Tactical Driving Course

 To ensure our training is as effective and beneficial as possible, all participants must have adequate driving experience.
 As such, we require students to hold a valid driver’s license before their class date or have 30-40 hours of driving experience.

-Watch as a student gains confidence in our Brake Right, Brake Left exercise while simultaneously braking and making an evasive maneuver.
+Watch as a student gains confidence in our Brake Right, Brake Left exercise while making a split-second decision.
 She remains calm and maintains great control of the vehicle.
-When braking in an emergency, it’s easy to lose control when you make an evasive maneuver.

 What They’re Saying